Can You Disinherit Your Spouse?

-Making a Will is on most people's to-do lists.
-Deciding how you want your possessions to be passed on when you die is an important decision to make and should be properly thought through.
-After all, most people want to ensure their loved ones are looked after.
+When making a Will, deciding how you want your possessions to be passed on is important and should be properly thought through.
+After all, you'll want to ensure your loved ones are looked after.

-However, what if you want to exclude a loved one from receiving anything from your Estate?
-In this article we look specifically at the implications of trying to exclude your spouse in your Will.
-Is it even possible?
+However, what if you want to exclude a loved one from receiving anything from your Estate when writing a Will?
+In this article we look specifically at the implications of trying to exclude your spouse when making your Will and consider if it's even possible.

 As with most things legal the rather unhelpful answer is "it depends".
-Firstly, when it comes to writing your Will in England & Wales, you have Testamentary Freedom.
-This means that you are free to set out who you want to benefit from your Estate and exclude anyone you choose, including your children or even your spouse.
+Firstly, when it comes to making a Will in England or Wales, you have what is called Testamentary Freedom.
+This means that you are free to set out who you want to benefit from your Estate in your Will and exclude anyone you don't want to inherit from you, including your children or even your spouse.
 So, technically you can disinherit anyone under your Will.

-However, that is not the end of the story, because even if you choose to exclude them, they may still be able to challenge the terms of your Will after your death.
+However, that is not the end of the story.
+Even if you choose to exclude your spouse, they may still be able to challenge the terms of your Will after your death.

 The law in England & Wales provides a counter balance to Testamentary Freedom through the Inheritance (Provision for Family and Dependents) Act 1975.
 The Act sets out categories of people that have the legal standing to challenge another person's Will on the basis that they have not been left reasonable financial provision.
 This type of legal challenge is frequently seen reported in the press when a celebrity or wealthy individual dies and the relatives are left fighting over how the Estate should be divided.

-Also, it's important to know that you can't state in your Will that this Act does not apply so, technically, whilst you are physically able to exclude a spouse being named as a beneficiary in your Will, this doesn't guarantee that they won't ultimately be entitled to receive something from your Estate if they bring a successful claim.
+You can't state in your Will that this Act does not apply.
+So, technically, whilst you are physically able to exclude your spouse from your Will, this won't prevent them from being able to bring a claim under this Act.
+If they do bring a successful claim then they could still ultimately be entitled to receive something from your Estate even though your Will says otherwise.

-So, what approach should one take?
-Firstly, the initial question I would ask is 'why do you want to exclude your spouse in the first place?'
+So, what approach should you take?
+Firstly, when using the Co-op Will Service, we would ask 'why do you want to exclude your spouse in the first place?'

 Life can be complex so there may be a number of reasons.
 For example, you may be going through a divorce or it may be that you and your spouse each have independent wealth and you believe your spouse doesn't need the money.
 Alternatively, you may want to leave your Estate directly to your children as you're concerned that, after your death, if you left everything to spouse he or she may spend it all.